I. Washington State Court Forms:

 The state has published some official forms.
 If these forms do not fit your situation, you will need to create your own forms using the published forms as guides.
 If you are doing this yourself, you may want to consult with an attorney.

 - Misdemeanors: Official forms are available on the court forms section of the Washington State Court’s website.
 Choose the option for “Vacating/Sealing Records” under Criminal Law.
-Before completing any forms, you should review the Information sheet.
 The Northwest Justice Project has a publication about vacating/sealing misdemeanor convictions that includes detailed instructions and forms.

 - Felonies: Official forms are available on the court forms section of the Washington State Court’s website.
 Choose the option for “Vacating/Sealing Records” under Criminal Law.
-Before completing any forms, you should review the Information sheet.
 In Washington Practice, volume 13, section 5308 you’ll find model forms to vacate a conviction and restoration of gun rights.
-The Northwest Justice Project has a publication about vacating/sealing felony convictions that includes detailed instructions and forms.
+The Northwest Justice Project has a publication about vacating non-violent class B or C felony convictions that includes detailed instructions and forms.

 - Juvenile Crimes: Official forms are available on the Washington State Courts’ website page for court forms.
 Choose the option for Juvenile Court Records.
 Samples are also available on the Juvenile Court Department’s portion of the King County Superior Court web site.